E penso a te: Composition

-The lyrics of the song were written in just 19 minutes during a drive on the Milano-Como Highway in which Mogol composed the lyrics almost entirely improvising while Lucio Battisti sung the melody line.
+The lyrics of the song were written in just 19 minutes during a drive on the Milano-Como Highway in which Mogol composed the lyrics almost entirely improvising while Lucio Battisti sang the melody line.
 The drive took place on a full-loaded tiny car; on board there were four people including Mario Lavezzi.
 According to some versions, Battisti was driving, according to others he was sitting in the passenger seat and Mogol himself drove the car.

-When Battisti composed the song, he didn't believe it could become successful: he famously said that «this one won't make it, doesn't have enough rhythm, it's weak».
-For this reason, he didn't record the song himself but gave it to Bruno Lauzi, and even Lauzi's rendering wasn't given much emphasis (it was released in 1970 as B-side of another song written by Battisti and Mogol, named Mary oh Mary).
-The single wasn't a success and sold just over 30,000 copies.
-The song became a hit and a classic of Italian pop music only two years later, when Battisti sung the song himself and included it in the album Umanamente uomo: il sogno.
+When Battisti composed the song, he did not believe it could become successful: he said that "this one won't make it, doesn't have enough rhythm, it's weak".
+For this reason, he did not record the song himself but gave it to Bruno Lauzi, and even Lauzi's rendering was not given much attention (it was released in 1970 as B-side of another song written by Battisti and Mogol, named "Mary oh Mary").
+The single was not a success and sold just over 30,000 copies.
+The song became a hit and a classic of Italian pop music only two years later, when Battisti sang the song himself and included it in the album Umanamente uomo: il sogno.